ismailmubarik/AWS-SAA-C02-Course/07-VPC-Basics/notes.md

 - Flexible configuration - simple or multi-tier
 - Allow connection to other cloud or on-prem networking
 - Default or Dedicated Tenancy
-  - Default allows on a per resource decision later on when you provision resources as to whether is goes on Dedicated Hardware or Shared Hardware.
+  - ***Default*** allows on a per resource basis(decision later on when you provision resources) to go on Dedicated Hardware or Shared Hardware.
-  - Dedicated locks any resourced created in that VPC to be on dedicated always!
-Meaning its locked in to be Dedicated Always hardware which comes at a cost premium.
+  - ***Dedicated**** locks any resourced created in that VPC to be on dedicated always!
+Meaning if you choose Dedicated at VPC level then its locked in and resources will always be in on dedicated hardware
-  - Should pick default most of the time
+  - Should pick default most of the time as hardware which comes at a cost premium.

 #### VPC Facts

-- Can use IPv4 Private CIDR block and public IPs
+- Can use IPv4 Private CIDR block and public IPs but the Private CIDR block is the main method of communicatio for the VPC.
+Use public when you want to make resources public.
+When you want the resources to communicate with public internet, or the AWS public zone or you want to allow connections to the resources from the public internent.
 - Allocated 1 mandatory primary private IPv4 CIDR blocks
   - Min /28 prefix (16 IP)
   - Max /16 prefix (65,536 IP)
-- Can add secondary IPv4 Blocks
+- Can add secondary IPv4 CIDR Blocks
   - Max of 5, can be increased with a support ticket
   - When thinking of VPC, it has a pool of private IPv4 addresses and can use public addresses when needed.
 - Another option is a single assigned IPv6 /56 CIDR block
-  - Still being matured, not everything works the same.
+  - Still being matured, not everything works the same level of features as it does for IPv4
   - With increasing use of IPv6, this should be thought of as default
   - Range is either allocated by AWS, or private addresses can be used that are already owned.
-  - Don't have a different of private vs public, they are all routed as public by default.
+  - IPv6 does not have the concept of private and public, they are all publicly routalbe by default as public by default.
+But if you do use them in AWS you still have to explicitly allow connectivity to and from the public internet

 #### DNS
+AWS VPC also have a fully featured DNS.
 Provided by Route 53

-Available on the base IP address of the VPC + 2
+Available on the base IP address of the VPC + 2.

 If the VPC is 10.0.0.0 then the DNS IP will be 10.0.0.2